flemm0/PM566_project/README.md

 #### Does sugar / saturated fatty acid consumption vary by age, ethnicity, gender?

+**need to average observations for people that had recordings in day 1 and day 2**

 <img src="README_files/figure-gfm/sugar and sat fa consumption by age-1.png" style="display: block; margin: auto;" /><img src="README_files/figure-gfm/sugar and sat fa consumption by age-2.png" style="display: block; margin: auto;" />
 The violin plots above reveal several trends in average sugar and saturated fatty acid consumption: first, that consumption is higher on